 • To place a tenants security deposit in a bank or lending institution within the State and only use it to cover resident expenses like utility services.

-The Rights of Tenants in Tennessee
+The Rights of a Tenant in Tennessee

 • To live in a rental unit that complies with all health, safety and building codes.